AVM-Consulting/oracle-db-monitor/README.md

-Common reasons when OEM is not available, or not practical to use:
+### Common reasons when OEM is not available, or not practical to use

  - OEM is just simply not installed.
  - In DMZ setup, OEM is under NAT and OEM port is not forwarded. ssh forwarding is too much work.